Hamberthm/esp32-bt2ps2/README.md

 FreeRTOS ticking rate of 1000hz is CRITICAL.
 Be sure to use the default SDKconfig file included!

+WARNING: This project is for use in a plain ESP-32 module with BLE and Bt Classic support.
+If you have another variant, you'll have to adapt the code.

 # ESP32 Bluetooth/BLE to PS/2 keyboard adapter

 Project to adapt a Bluetooth or BLE keyboard to use on a computer with a compatible PS/2 keyboard connector, wirelessly.